frankcholula/faice/README.md

 ## 🧪 Running the Experiments
 ⚠️ **Please first request for cluster access to `Eureka2` and `Babbage` from the CSEE department.
 Otherwise, there's an `Otter Setup` documentation [here](https://frankcholula.notion.site/otter-setup?pvs=4).**

-You should design the experiments according to your tasks and put them in the  `experiments` folder accordingly.
+You should design the experiments according to your tasks and put them in the  `experiments` folder.
 You have the option to use the `Makefile` as well.
 ```bash
 python main.py \
     --dataset face \